metabase/metabase/docs/databases/connecting.md

 ### Database privileges

-Once you've set up your [database roles and users](#database-roles-and-users), you can assign database privileges to those roles (the privileges will cascade to all users with that role).
+Once you've set up your [database roles and users](#database-roles-and-users), you can assign database privileges to those roles.
+When you grant privileges to a role, all users with that role will get those privileges.

 At minimum, the `bi_tool` role should be able to connect to and query your database: